bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/execution.md

 ---
-title: Transaction Execution & Verification
+title: Transaction Execution and Verification
 ---

 On any Internet-connected computer: